-A man who contracted HIV maybe five days before starting pre-exposure prophylaxis scheme (PrEP) And then was treated with antiretroviral therapy (HAART - it is estimated that no more than 12 days after infection) has not yet had any sign of the virus few months later.
-The man was enrolled in PrEP demonstration project, a program which aimed to protect from HIV infection men who have sex with men (individuals at high risk of infection).
-The information in this case study were presented at the Conference on Retroviruses and Opportunistic Infections (ELEVEN) in Boston.
+A man who contracted HIV maybe five days before starting pre-exposure prophylaxis scheme (PrEP) and who then received treatment with antiretroviral therapy (ART - estimated to be no more than 12 days after infection) still did not show any signs of the virus a few months later.
+The man was enrolled in the PrEP demonstration project in a program to protect men who have sex with men (individuals at high risk of infection) from HIV infection.
+Information from this case study was presented during the Conference on Retroviruses and Opportunistic Infections (ELEVENTH) in Boston.

 The man tested by means of a test ELISA 4.ª generationPlus the rapid antibody samples testing 21 and 13 days before it began taking Truvada (tenofovir / emtricitabine) as PrEP.
 The sample of the day it started PrEP showed that his viral load was 220 copies per milliliter of blood, while the other two HIV tests performed in the sample were negative, indicating a very early infection, an estimated time range of five days of age.